clr/imforger/README.txt

 == FEATURES/PROBLEMS:

-As far as I know, this gem only works on Linux and Ruby 1.9+
+As far as I know, this gem only works on Linux and Ruby 1.9+  Anyone know how to install the dev files for Imlib2, please let me know.

 Imlib2 drops the ICC profile and XMP tags when it creates the new image.
 I have been using exiftool to copy the ICC profile and XMP tags over.
 This is still much faster than ImageMagick et al.